 Pregnancy should be an exciting and empowering time in a woman’s life.
-Unfortunately, addiction and mental health problems can compromise a woman’s safety and well-being.
+Unfortunately, substance use disorder (SUD) and mental health problems can compromise a woman’s safety and well-being.
 There’s hope for recovery, though.
-Help is available for pregnant women who are suffering from addiction.
+Help is available for pregnant women who are suffering from SUD.

 DrugRehab has developed a comprehensive guide with the following topics:

 SUD is a progressive, chronic disease characterized by compulsive behavior, harmful side effects and relapse.
 Like other diseases, addiction presents serious risks for pregnant women and their babies.
 Drug addiction is one of the most dangerous types of addiction.

 “Drug use among pregnant women is a rapidly growing problem in the United States.
 It’s prevalence remains underreported.”

 Co-occurring mental health disorders, which commonly accompany addiction, also present unique health care challenges.
 Eating disorders, depression and other co-occurring disorders can cause physical changes that disrupt the development of the prenatal child.

 Every substance a woman consumes while pregnant can be transferred to her baby.
 Alcohol, tobacco and other drugs can pass through the placenta — the organ that provides nutrition and oxygen to the baby — and cause serious problems.